kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 The above setup demonstrates:

 * Kyma running with 2 cluster channel provisioners backed by 2 implementations (NATS Streaming and a Cloud PubSub of customer choice)
-* Some events `order.created` and `payment.received` are configured to use Cloud PubSUb.
+* Some events such as `order.created` and `payment.received` are configured to use Cloud PubSUb.
 * Others e.g. `item.viewed` and `item.compared` are configured to use NATS Streaming.
 * For each event-type a channel is linked in the Knative eventing that is backed by the PubSub implementation.
 * The flow of two events `order.created` and `payment.received` are sent by the external solution and how they are delivered to respective serverless compute.